Posted on

 Case Study PDF

-This initial repair was then overwrapped using a SylWrap HD Pipe Repair Bandage.
-SylWrap HD is a composite repair wrap with a water-activated resin which sets rock hard in 30 minutes, providing an impact resistant layer over the Wrap & Seal to protect the repair from further damage.
+To reinforce the putty, the entire section of pipe was then covered with a SylWrap HD Pipe Repair Bandage.
+SylWrap HD is a composite repair wrap with a water activated resin which sets rock hard in minutes to provide an impact resistant layer of protection.

 If you have an application you would like to enquire about, then please get in touch